samuelcolvin/em2-moved/SPEC.md

 set reply-to to a unique address on the platform, leave the platform to forward the message other SMTP participants

-(Will have problem with "forging" emails from the original SMTP adddress)
+(Will have problem with "forging" emails from the original SMTP address)

 ### Or